Illinois general contractor license and insurance requirements

 Chicago general contractor license fees

 The major difference between classes is the amount of insurance required for each classification.
 There are five license classifications in Chicago.
-Depending on the cost of the projects you are working on, there is a different fee for each classification.
+Depending on the cost of the projects you are working on, there are different fees and insurance minimums for each classification.

 The classes and fees are: